esthermsharia/alx-zero_day/README.md

 # alx-zero_day

-For vulnerabilities that are currently being exploited.
+For vulnerabilities that are actively being exploited.